Let me guide you through Havana, Cuba’s capital that took many people by storm. It’s basically a hurricane of fun, sun, and salsa.

 Just so you get to see another street with similar buildings, walk back up on Calle Cuba.
 Turn right at Calle Muralla which takes you to one of the most important squares in Habana Vieja, the Plaza Vieja.

-To get from Plaza Vieja to the Plaza de la Catedral, walk six blocks up on calle Mercaderes.
+To get from Plaza Vieja to the Plaza de la Catedral, walk six blocks up on Calle Mercaderes.

 Across the Marqués de Arcos mansion is a mural depicting 67 historic Cuban celebrities.
-This mosaic of 300 square meter was designed by Andrés Carrillo.
+This mosaic of 300 square meters was designed by Andrés Carrillo.
 To create his work, the artist soaked natural rock in acrylic resin to manufacture the small tiles in 13 shades.